-For practical reasons of spectrum use the FCC restricts the FM mode to the 10m and higher bands only [10m, 6m, 2m, 1.25m, 70cm, and shorter wavelength bands].
-Frequency modulated phone tends to use up a broad, continuous swipe of the spectrum (large bandwidth), and it is not practical with the limited spectrum of the lower HF bands [12m, 15m, 17m, 20m, 30m, 40m, 60m, 80m, 160m bands].
+For practical reasons of spectrum use the FCC restricts FM to the 10m and higher bands only [10m, 6m, 2m, 1.25m, 70cm, and shorter wavelength bands].
+Frequency modulated phone tends to use up a broad, continuous swipe of the spectrum (large bandwidth), and it is not practical with the limited spectrum allocations of the lower HF bands [12m, 15m, 17m, 20m, 30m, 40m, 60m, 80m, 160m bands].
 But phone mode using SSB is very popular on the lower HF bands, as it uses much less bandwidth than FM and there is enough room to accommodate many operators across the FCC’s band allocations.
 Additionally, SSB is significantly more power efficient for long distance, weak signal propagation conducted on the HF bands.
 For these reasons, SSB modulation mode is most associated with the HF bands for phone.
 FM is most associated with the VHF and UHF bands for phone operations and repeaters since local operations are not ‘weak signal’ situations and more bandwidth is available in the VHF and UHF bands for the wider bandwidth FM signals.
 But, SSB modulation is also used in the VHF and UHF bands for phone operations, especially for contesting on the 6-meter, 2-meter, 1.25-meter, and 70-centimeter bands.

 The CW mode is usually associated with the HF bands more than the VHF or UHF bands.
 The HF bands promote long distance contacts (DX) around the world with low power, so CW is very popular on the HF bands.
 However, many operators also use CW on 6m and higher VHF/UHF bands, especially during contests and special event station operation.

 Digital modes of various types are used extensively on HF to UHF, and beyond.
 The digital modes used predominantly on the HF bands tend to be narrow bandwidth methods such as PSK31, RTTY, MFSK, and various JT-modes (JT-65, FT-8, others).

 The chart below is a summary by KØNR of the most common modes on each of the amateur bands.
 Note, this chart is not all inclusive but only points out the most popular mode-band parings.